suchermon/wagtail-cookieconsent/README.md

 # Wagtail Cookie Consent

 A very simple Cookie Consent to prompt a visitor to either accept or decline tracking.
 Silly enough, the only way to know that they accepted or declined is to set a cookie.
-Once they have accepted the declined, the template will now include the tracking scripts.
+Once they have accepted the declined, you can use a template tag to include the tracking scripts.

 ## Requirements and dependencies